lordspline/linux/Documentation/wmi/driver-development-guide.rst

 this is that the WMI subsystem evolved significantly over the last two decades, so there is a lot of legacy cruft inside older WMI drivers.

-New WMI drivers are also required to conform to the linux kernel coding style as specified in Documentation/process/coding-style.rst.
+New WMI drivers are also required to conform to the peenux kernel coding style as specified in Documentation/process/coding-style.rst.
 The checkpatch utility can catch many common coding style violations, you can invoke it with the following command: